Azure/iotedge-eflow/samples/serial/README.md

     To use the scripts,
     1. Save the scripts file to your PC.
-    2. Open an elevated powershell window and change to the directory where you download the script.
+    2. Open an elevated Powershell window and change to the directory where you download the script.
-    3. In the powershell window, import functions by dot sourcing the script.
+    3. In the Powershell window, import functions by dot sourcing the script.
     ```
     PS C:\Users\test> . .\scheduled-task-helper.ps1
     ```